Looking to start an exercise program to lose weight? ...Read this first.

 You should still exercise as it is likely the single most important modifiable determinant of your health and longevity.

-If your goal is to lose fat, create a calorie deficit, either through consuming less calories than you are now, increasing your activity or both.
+If your goal is to lose fat, create a calorie deficit, either through consuming fewer calories than you are now, increasing your activity, or both.
 Just make sure that you are not re-consuming these calories by not paying attention to your nutrition.

-In order to induce fat loss, a calorie deficit must be created (1).
+A calorie deficit is required to lose weight .
 According to the laws of thermodynamics, there are no ifs, ands, or buts about this.

-However, there are many things that affect this energy balance equation that sometimes make it seem like expectations and reality don’t quite line up.
-This is because this equation is more complicated than it sounds.
-Today we’re going to be discussing how focusing on only one half of the equation may cause some things that you likely aren’t even aware of.
+However, many factors affect this energy balance equation that sometimes makes it seem like expectations and reality don’t quite line up.
+This is because it is more complicated than it seems on the surface.
+Today we’re going to be discussing how focusing on only one piece of the equation may influence other pieces without you even noticing.

 Let’s look at some of the largest studies to date on this question:

-Preeminent message: Kicking up your energy out without acknowledging your energy in rarely leads to any appreciable fat loss.
+Preeminent message: Kicking up your energy out without acknowledging your energy "in" rarely leads to any appreciable fat loss.
+But…What?
+How?
+When?
+Why?

 Our #1 culprit: a subconscious increase in food intake.

-It appears that people are often completely unaware that they are eating more and that this compensation can happen even a few days after the work out (12).
+It appears that people are often completely unaware that they are eating more and that this compensation can happen even a few days after the workout .

-This means, a hard boot camp session on Thursday may cause you to subconsciously choose a very high calorie meal off the menu at the restaurant on Saturday that you maybe wouldn’t have chosen otherwise.
-Or, maybe an extra serving of a pasta you cooked.
+This means a hard boot camp session on Thursday may cause you to subconsciously choose a very high-calorie meal off the menu at the restaurant on Saturday that you maybe wouldn’t have chosen otherwise.
+Or, maybe an extra serving of pasta you cooked.
 Or, maybe just the leftovers on your friend’s plate that they couldn’t finish.

-Consider this with the results from a study that found that people who went for a walk and told they were "exercising" consumed 41% more calories from indulgent desserts and drinks following a post-walk lunch than those who were told they were walking for "fun"(13).
+Consider this with the results from a study that found that people who went for a walk and were told they were "exercising" consumed 41% more calories from indulgent desserts and drinks following a post-walk lunch than those who were told they were walking for "fun".

 Does anything work!?